acts-project/acts/docs/core/eventdata/tracks.md

 Tracks are built-up from track states, where each track state corresponds to a discrete state determining the track properties.
 This mainly includes measurements states, expected intersections with sensors where no measurement was found ({term}`holes<Hole>`), and intersections with known passive material.
 The {term}`EDM` allows building up a track from these track states iteratively.
 For example, the Kalman Filter will append track states to the sequence whenever it encounters a sensitive detector layer.
 The content of the track states is defined such that the fitter can store all relevant information, with as little need for extra information as possible.
-It is also designed to be flexible enough to support different fitters, which might require different information to be stored, as well as the combinatorial Kalman Filter, which produces a tree of track states, instead of a fully linear sequence.
+It is also designed to be flexible enough to support different fitters, which might require different information to be stored, as well as the Combinatorial Kalman Filter, which produces a tree of track states, instead of a fully linear sequence.

 Ultimately, each output track is associated with a well-defined sequence of